-Find information and dates regarding drops and withdrawals consult the University Handbook: Drops and Withdrawals and Appeal Process.
+Find information and dates regarding drops and withdrawals consult the University Handbook: Drops and Withdrawals (Links to an external site.) and Appeal Process (Links to an external site.).

 NOTE: The due dates and times for the activities will adhere to the Central Time Zone.